oknaapen/Python-Portfolio/README.md

 While I have completed approximately 20% of the program, there are still many more exciting topics to explore.
 The assignments and projects are not only focused on Python basics but also introduce additional concepts, such as:

-HTML
-CSS
-Web Design
-SQLite
-APIs
-Pandas
-Matplotlib
-NumPy
-Data Science
-GUI
-Automation
+HTML, CSS, Web Design, SQLite, APIs, Pandas, Matplotlib, NumPy, Data Science, GUI, Automation and more.